Rewatchable Sci-Fi/Fantasy TV Series

 Kingdom, The (Riget)

-with its belief in science, students play with body parts, doctors initiate each other with a surgical blade, a doctor that collects blackmail
+to stand firmly with its belief in science, students play with body parts, doctors initiate each other with a surgical blade, a doctor that collects blackmail and discarded

 a strange village where the people are either brainwashed sheep or part of the system and all are attempting to extract information from him using any means possible.